Best Paint Color for Dark Rooms

 Of course, with a warm base, any shade of beige or light brown should open up a space and still offer a cozy ambiance.
 These soft, comforting colors are great in bedrooms that are darker or limited in natural light availability.
 They also make great choices for living rooms, dens, and kitchens that need a little lightening up.

-How to Choose the Perfect Shade
+How to Pick the Perfect Interior Paint Colour?

 Remember, when you’re looking at paint shades for a smaller space, that it isn’t necessarily the color that creates darkness, but the base.
 You can quite effectively use bold, bright colors like reds and purples in darker rooms, so long as you find a shade that has a brighter base or warmer tone.
 If you want bold colors, you don’t have to compromise when you are dealing with small spaces.